shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - Approaches:
         - Trial: Start with a few low-value, low-risk accounts
         - All-in: Import saved login credentials from Web browser
-    - For each account, enter username, password, security questions, website
+    - For each account, enter...
+        - Username
+        - Password
+        - Security questions
+        - MFA static setup key
+        - Account recovery code
+        - Website (domain)
 5. Update passwords
     - In the password manager _and_ on the account
     - Use random-password generator feature